4 Google Updates To Bear In Mind in 2022

 Sponsored or Guests Posts are articles that are written by a person or firm on another resource or website in a bid to get backlinks.

-Google recommends that for such posts, websites still need to ensure that the apply the appropriate rel values to these links.
+Google recommends that for such posts, websites still need to ensure that they apply the appropriate rel values to these links.
 If Google notices that a website is engaged in publishing or acquiring links that are excessively sponsored guest posting without proper link tags, then algorithmic and manual actions may be applied.

 4. Product Review Update